wagdav/thewagner.net/content/2019-07-15-Concurrenty-without-magic.markdown

 ---
 title: Concurrency without magic
+summary:
+    I argue that using a library is the best design pattern.
+The Haskell ecosystem offers powerful tools for writing concurrent programs.
 ---

-_Summary_: I argue that using a library is the best design pattern.
-The Haskell ecosystem offers powerful tools for writing concurrent programs.

 [In a previous post]({filename}2018-02-26-Concurrency.markdown) I demonstrated some of Haskell's features to write concurrent programs.
 I developed a simulated